-Public membership is open to anyone over the age of 14 living in Hampshire, Southampton or Portsmouth.
-We have chosen this lower age limit as we provide services to younger people and want to ensure we have representation from this age group.
+Membership is open to anyone over the aged of 14 living in Hampshire, Southampton or Portsmouth.
+We have chosen this lower age limit as we provide services to younger patients and want to ensure we have representation from this age group.
+Our proposal is to have two membership constituencies: